LinkedIn just announced the five most in-demand soft skills. The ability to tell a good story is at the core of each.

 Of the four of us, I was last to take the stage following sessions on sustainability strategy, global context and leadership.
 Once I was introduced as the “Communications professor” specifically focused on sustainable storytelling, I saw several of these serious professionals sit back and fold their arms.

-“Oh, the soft skills guy,” one of them quipped, triggering subtle chuckles around the room.
+“Oh, the soft skills guy,” one of them quipped, triggering chuckles around the room.

-At that moment, it occurred to me that there was a battle in many executives heads that supposedly measurable technical “hard skills” were better than those squishy communications and relationship “soft skills.”
+At that moment, it occurred to me that there was a battle in many executive noggins that measurable technical “hard skills” were better than those squishy communications and relationship “soft skills.”

 But as Bob Dylan prophesized, “The times, they are a-changin’.”

-The World Economic Forum just announced the 10 most in-demand skills in business, according to LinkedIn.
+The World Economic Forum detailed the 10 most in-demand skills in business, according to LinkedIn.
 The findings parallel their own Future of Jobs report.
 Both conclude that “human” skills like originality, initiative and critical thinking are increasing in value as technology and automation advances.

 The report states that with the Fourth Industrial Revolution employers seek a greater mix of skills.
 LinkedIn said the top soft skills are creativity, persuasion, collaboration, adaptability and time management.